EARLY UNDERWATER TECH

 Beginnings On A Shoestring Budget)

-In the 1970’s and 80’s, we
+In the 1970’s and 80’s, we organized

-systems for submarines.
-Amazingly, as
+submarines.
+Amazingly, as primitive as

-experience that led to better things.
+that led to better things.

 Depending on when you want to start counting, our experimentation got serious in the backyard of this little house in Benicia, California, a couple blocks from the Carquinez Straits.
 Nowadays, some people like to fantasize about where the fictional Vulcania might have been, or where the NAUTILUS might have been built.
 In reality, it was right here.
 J